SUSE/qe-sap-deployment/docs/playbooks/README.md

 Like the other playbooks that are directly connected to HANA operations, this playbook also sources `hana_vars.yaml` for consistency.
-By default, the an SBD based cluster will be created.
+By default, an SBD based cluster will be created.

 ### Azure native fencing

-To use azuere native fencing you must:
+To use Azure native fencing you must:

 * Be using the azure provider in terraform
 * Set the variable `use_sbd` to 'no'